What is Doctor on Duty?

-What can your doctors treat?
+What can your Doctors treat?

-As with your own GP, Doctor on Duty can assess and treat acute minor ailments, prescribe medication or refer you to a hospital.
-However, this can be at any time of the day or night, any day of the week.
+Doctor on Duty is not suitable for emergency services.
+As with your GP, our Doctors can assess and treat acute minor ailments, prescribe medication or refer you to a hospital if needed.

 Do I need to be registered with you to get an appointment?

-what if I need further medical care?
+What if I need further medical care?

-what happens if I cancel my appointment?
+What happens if I cancel my appointment?

 As a courtesy to your GPs and other awaiting patients, please call us right away on 01 420 0880, so we can relay the message to the dispatched GP.